Examples

 1.8.4.
 Execute Example

-Change to the example path and execute the main.py file.
+Navigate to the example directory and execute the main.py file.

 python3 ./main.py

-After executing you will find the new created domain inside sys_core.”domain” table and two related host records inside sys_dns.”dnsrecord” table.
+After execution, the newly created domain will be in the sys_core.”domain” table, with two related host records in the sys_dns.”dnsrecord” table.

 Note

-There are no unique constraints which forbid multiple dns entry inserts, calling the script multiple times duplicates dns records.
+There are no unique constraints preventing duplicate DNS entries.
+Running the script multiple times will result in duplicate records.

 2. PKI Provisioning / Class Types